zainkhatri/mania/README.md

 ### Printing & Saving

-Click the "Print" button to print a physical copy of your journal on desktop.

-For mobile devices, use the "Save" options:
-- **Save to Camera Roll**: Captures your journal as an image in your photo library
-- **Save to PDF**: Creates a downloadable PDF document of your journal
+- **Download PDF**: Creates a downloadable PDF document of your journal
+- **Print**: Print a physical copy of your journal on desktop
-- **Share**: Opens native sharing options to send your journal via messaging, email, etc.
+- **Share**: Share your journal via messaging, email, etc.

-To access these options on mobile, tap the ⋮ (menu) icon next to the print button.
+To access these options, use the menu icon after creating your journal.

 ### Creating a New Entry